Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/README.md

   make
 ```

 CMake will take care of the dependencies.
-In the `Debug` case a flag has been deined in the [CMakeFiles.txt](src/CmakeLists.txt) (line) to allow printout on screen of various messages:
+In the `Debug` case a flag has been deined in the [CMakeFiles.txt](CmakeLists.txt) (line 10) to allow printout on screen of various messages:

 ```
    set(CMAKE_CXX_FLAGS_DEBUG "${CMAKE_CXX_FLAGS_DEBUG} -DPID_DEBUG")